 ACTION PLAN FOR INSTITUTIONAL OBJECTIVE III.2 RESPONSIBLE PARTY TARGET DATE ESTIMATED BUDGET PROGRESS INDICES OF PROGRAM IMPROVEMENT III.2.6.
 Include an evaluation of the data warehouse using multiple evaluation methods including a the survey on the Office of Institutional Planning, Research, and Grants (see Action Plan III.1.8.)
-Director, Institutional Planning, Research and Grants • June 2013 \$0 III.2.7.
-Based evaluation findings and the feedback from the district-wide survey, revise the data warehouse if warranted Director, Institutional Planning, Research and Grants • TBD \$0
+Director, Institutional Planning, Research and Grants • June 2013 \$0 In Progress.
+Securing adequate funding is a condition precedent for this action.
+Options are being considered.
+Task force minutes III.2.7.
+Based evaluation findings and the feedback from the district- wide survey, revise the data warehouse if warranted Director, Institutional Planning, Research and Grants • TBD \$0